fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 #### Master data module (DE: Stammdatenmodul)

-To avoid redundancies, the master data is only saved once for each cash register closing.
+To avoid redundancies, the master data is only saved once for each cashpoint closing.
 If changes are made to the master data listed below, a closing must be created automatically beforehand.

 The **master data** for the day that is closed by the daily closing receipt (or monthly, yaearly because they include the daily closing) **must be included into the closing receipt** (daily/monthly/yearly).
 To include the data please send the content of `ftReceiptCaseData` in JSON format and add the key value pair `dailyClosingMasterData`.
 The value should also be JSON and formatted as follows:
 ```json